Matt1479/Info-Bot/README.md

 ## About The Project

-**Info Bot** is a Discord bot that pulls real-time and historical cryptocurrency data using the [Coinbase API](https://docs.cdp.coinbase.com/coinbase-app/docs/track/api-prices).
+**Crypto Discord Bot** is a Discord bot that pulls real-time and historical cryptocurrency data using the [Coinbase API](https://docs.cdp.coinbase.com/coinbase-app/docs/track/api-prices).
 It allows users to look up both current and past crypto prices within a Discord server through simple commands.

 **Key features**:
 - Look up current prices of cryptocurrencies in various base currencies (e.g. BTC in USD).